Megiddo prison

-Megiddo Prison (כלא מגידו, Ale Megidu), is an Israeli prison facility located near the Megiddo Junction.
+Megiddo Prison (כלא מגידו, Kele Meggido) is an Israeli prison facility located near the Megiddo Junction.
 It has gained notoriety for reports of abuse and torture against Palestinian prisoners.

 The prison itself was built over the ruins of the ancient Jewish village of Othnai, which was later replaced by a Roman army camp.
 The depopulated Palestinian village of Lajjun, which was captured by Israel's Golani Brigade in Operation Gideon in 1948, is also located nearby.

 History

 In the 1970s, Megiddo Prison was used as a military prison for long-term prisoners.
 Following the outbreak of the First Intifada at the end of 1987, the prison was used to incarcerate Palestinian prisoners, under the responsibility of the military police force.
 At the height of the Intifada, between 1,000 and 2,000 Palestinian prisoners were imprisoned there, most in administrative detention without trial.

 In February 1989, a large-scale riot broke out in the prison, following the cancellation of family visits, hundreds of prisoners tried to climb fences.
 The military police opened fire, killing one and wounding 20.
 Following further escape attempts that took place in the prison following the riot, including the digging of escape tunnels, a deep moat filled with concrete was dug around it.

 On February 5, 2005, the prison was transferred to the responsibility of the Israel Prison Service, and the construction of permanent wings began as a replacement for the temporary tents erected on the facility.